-A native of New Bern, North Carolina, Justice James E. C. Perry was appointed to the Florida Supreme Court by Governor Charlie Crist and took office there on March 11, 2009.
-Before his appointment, he served as a circuit judge of Florida's Eighteenth Judicial Circuit upon his appointment by Governor Jeb Bush in March 2000.
+A native of New Bern, North Carolina, James E. C. Perry was appointed as the 85th Justice to the Florida Supreme Court by Governor Charlie Crist and took office there on March 11, 2009.
+Before his appointment, he served as a Circuit judge of Florida's Eighteenth Judicial Circuit upon his appointment by Governor Jeb Bush in March 2000.
 Justice Perry later served as Chief Judge of the Circuit for a two-year term beginning July 2003.

-He graduated from J. T. Barber High School.
-From there he attended Saint Augustine's University, graduating in 1966 with a Bachelor of Arts in Business Administration and Accounting.
+He attended Saint Augustine's University, graduating in 1966 with a Bachelor of Arts in Business Administration and Accounting.
 After serving in the U.S. Army as a first lieutenant, he went on to Columbia Law School where he earned his Juris Doctorate degree in 1972.

 Justice Perry has been actively involved in many community activities.
 A dedicated father, Perry managed his son’s AAU basketball team, the SanLando Greyhounds and played an active role in all their sports activities.
 Justice Perry’s commitment to improving children’s lives extends beyond his own family.
 As founder and president of the Jackie Robinson Sports Association, Perry built a baseball league serving 650 at-risk boys and girls – the largest in the nation.
 However, the Association did more than coach baseball.
 Volunteers also served as mentors and provided free tutoring.
 In addition to his work with disadvantaged kids, Justice Perry served as captain of the Heart of Florida United Way Campaign and his firm served as general counsel for the Florida Chapter Branches of the NAACP.
 He is a former member of the Board of Trustees at Saint Augustine’s University.
 Justice Perry has been a member of the Carter CME Tabernacle Church of Orlando for more than 30 plus years.
 He is a former member of the Board of Trustees.